fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 </ul>

 <h3 id="deploy">Deployment</h3>
 <p style="text-align: justify;"><a href="https://kubernetes.io/docs/concepts/workloads/controllers/deployment/">Deployment</a> build the desired state.
 A Deployment provides declarative updates for Pods and ReplicaSets.
 It allow edit any field/property of the POD template.
 After the change, the deployment will automatically delete and create a new pod with the new changes.
 The deployment can be <a href="https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment">rollback</a> when the deployment is not stable.
 Also, you can <a href="https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment">scale</a> the deployment if you need increase or decrease the replicas.
-The strategies of the deployments are Recreate and Rolling Update.</p>
+If you delete the deployment object, the others object created by it will be deleted (e.g., pods and replicase).</p>

 {% highlight ruby %}
 // CREATE